cmillani/cmillani.github.io/_posts/2021-08-21-docker-from-scratch.markdown

     return newSystemErrorWithCause(err, "exec user process") }
 ```
 Here, system is a package inside `runc`, and the `Exec` function is defined [here](https://github.com/opencontainers/runc/blob/v1.0.1/libcontainer/system/linux.go#L41).
 Diving to this function, it calls `unix.Exec`, where `unix` is from the `sys/unix` go package, and the exec method simply replaces the current process with the target one.
 Since we received this error when trying to execute a dynamically linked binary where the needed libraries were not present, it fails with a 127 return, that means that "command not found".
-Since the dynamic library is not present, it makes sense.

 On __container_linux.go__ the code present is this: